microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/kubeadm/kubeadm_dc_vanilla_arm_template/_index.md

 * Runtime script will:

   * Inject user params values (from bullet point #1) to be used in both runtime and logon script
-  * Install the required tools – az cli, az cli Powershell module, kubernetes-cli and putty (Chocolaty packages)
+  * Install the required tools – az cli, az cli PowerShell module, kubernetes-cli and putty (Chocolaty packages)
   * Download & install the Azure Data Studio & azdata cli
   * Download the Azure Data Studio Azure Data CLI, Azure Arc & PostgreSQL extensions
   * Create the logon script